 2. Spend more time in nature.

-Sure, this can mean book a cabin getaway with your partner if that’s within your means, but that’s definitely not necessary.
+Sure, this can mean book a cabin getaway with your partner if that’s within your means, but that’s definitely not necessary just to listen to your intuition.
 It can mean a family hike on Saturday morning or tea on the porch at sunrise or under the stars.
-If you live near a beach, you can learn how to surf fish and connect with nature through fishing.

 We have a joke in our house that our dog is nature.
 So to spend more time in nature just means hang out with the dog.
 And that brings me to the next item on our list.